mohamedmansor/rss-reader/README.md

 ## API Swagger docs

 The app APIs follows OAS to make it easy to service consumer integration.
 [API Docs](http://0.0.0.0:8000/api/docs/)
+> NOTE you should up the stack using the above `$ make up` command to be able to view the DOCs

 ## Email Server